How The Guitar Amp Tone Stack Work |

 Low pass filter has a resistor first followed by a capacitor connected to ground.It allows low frequencies to pass but high frequencies are blocked.

-The cutoff freq of low pass filt is below :
+The cutoff freq of low pass filter is below :

 f(cutoff)=1/(2*3.14*R*C)